Learn how Fischer-Tropsch technology works, why microchannel FT reactors matter, and how Velocys leads in SAF, e-fuels, and waste-to-fuel solutions.

 The FT process is a chemical reaction that converts synthesis gas (a mixture of carbon monoxide and hydrogen, often called syngas) into liquid hydrocarbons such as jet fuel, diesel, naphtha, and waxes.
 The process uses a catalyst (typically iron or cobalt-based) to facilitate the conversion at elevated temperatures and pressures.
 FT synthesis plays a foundational role in the production of synthetic fuels and chemicals from non-petroleum feedstocks like natural gas, biomass, biogas, municipal solid waste, or captured CO2.

-Composition of the syngas and the ratio of carbon-monoxide to hydrogen play a crucial role in FT synthesis.
+The composition of the syngas and the ratio of carbon monoxide to hydrogen play a crucial role in FT synthesis.
 Syngas production and clean-up technologies are critical for high FT yield.

 Traditional Fischer-Tropsch reactors (slurry bed and conventional tubular reactors) face challenges such as: